EmergeTools/emerge-android/snapshots/README.md

 ### Upload to Emerge

 The Emerge Gradle plugin offers a single command to build & upload snapshot tests to Emerge.
-Emerge will handle generating, storing, and diffing the snapshots against a base build for you.

 ```shell Shell
 ./gradlew :app:emergeUploadSnapshotBundleDebug
 ```

+Emerge will handle generating, storing, and diffing the snapshots against a base build by git information for you.

 Once uploaded, snapshots and diffs are viewable directly in the Emerge UI.
 You can find a link to the build in the Gradle output.

+For integrating snapshots in CI, Emerge recommends the following order:
+1. Adding snapshots to the main branch.
+This ensures all PRs have a base build to diff against.
+2. Adding snapshots to all commits on PRs.
+This ensures that snapshots are generated for every commit, allowing for diffing any changes.

 > [!TIP]
 > **👍 That's it!**